 Please provide further details, if needed:

-[]
+[agreed]

 7. Does your country ensure that when the means set forth in sub-paragraph 3 (a) have been established, the consent of the victim to the intended exploitation is irrelevant (in accordance with article 3 (b))?